2 Ingredient Fudge

 3. How to make 2 ingredient fudge

 • Just two simple ingredients.
-As the title states, this recipe could not be any more simple.
+As the title states, my recipe could not be any more simple.
 You pick whichever chocolate you like, then add the condensed milk and voila- instant fudge.

 • No dairy is needed.
-Traditional fudge is made with butter and condensed milk, but not this one!
+Traditional fudge is made with butter and condensed milk, but not my one!
 Using coconut condensed milk alleviates all of that, along with dairy-free chocolate.

 • Three flavors.
 You can either use white, dark, or milk chocolate.